 Cellular reactions produce waste products called free radicals.
 Free radicals can cause damage to our cells if they are not neutralised by antioxidants.
 Oxidative stress is the state our body is put in when the levels of antioxidants in our body are not high enough to counteract the damaging effect of free radicals.
-Oxidative stress has been linked to over 200 different disease states.
+Mitochondrial dysfunction is now understood to be present in hundreds of different health conditions.
 Taking an antioxidant supplement such as MitoQ boosts our own supply of antioxidants and reduces free radical damage, reducing oxidative stress.

 Free radicals are a by-product of almost every biochemical reaction.
 Normally, our body keeps these electron-stealing atoms under control with endogenously produced antioxidants such as coenzyme Q10 (Co Q10); however aging, mitochondrial damage, and exposure to environment toxins all serve to reduce our own supply of antioxidants and increase free radical production.
 Free radicals that are left unchecked inflict severe damage on whatever cellular component they come into contact with, be it fat cells, protein, DNA or RNA.
 This causes severe damage to the cell and ultimately cell death and puts our body in a state known as oxidative stress.